whitestryder-labs/simple-inventory-app/backend/inventory-web-api/README.md

 ###3.
 How to run:
-		3.1.
-Using the Gradle Wrapper
+      1. Using the Gradle Wrapper
-			3.1.1. cmdline> ./gradlew bootRun
+         1. cmdline> ./gradlew bootRun
-		3.2.
-Without using the Gradle Wrapper
+      2. Without using the Gradle Wrapper
-			3.2.1. cmdline> gradle bootRun
+         1. cmdline> gradle bootRun

 ###4.
 How to use
-		4.1.
-REST API
+      1. REST API
-			4.1.1.
-Check if service is available:		GET /health 4.1.2.
-Authenticate:						GET /auth/token
+         1. Check if service is available:		GET /health
+         3. Authenticate:				GET /auth/token
-			4.1.3.
-Get the inventory listing:			GET /api/inventory 4.1.4. get the inventory item with id={id}:	GET /api/inventory/{id}
+         4. Get the inventory listing:			GET /api/inventory-item
+         5. Get the inventory item with id={id}:	GET /api/inventory-item/{id}
+	 6. Add an item to the inventory:		GET /api/inventory-item/{id}/purchase	(authorized users only)
-			4.1.5.
-Buy an item from the inventory:		GET /api/inventory/{id}/purchase	(authorized uses only)
+         7. Buy an item from the inventory:		GET /api/inventory-item/{id}/purchase	(authorized users only)

 ### 5. How to setup development in Eclipse